soareschen/es6-promise-debugging/README.md

 Now I have come out with a few solutions to expose these ignored errors, and hopefully make ease of debugging.
 The solution involves wrapping the promise constructor so that additional probes can be attached to detect incorrect promise usage.

-In this demo promises are constructed using a constructor function `createPromise()` instead of the canonical `new Promise()` expression.
+In the examples promises are constructed using a constructor function `createPromise()` instead of the canonical `new Promise()` expression.
 This is so that the promise constructor can be wrapped and changed at runtime to detect promise-related bugs during development.
 A default implementation of `createPromise()` is simply calls the native Promise constructor:

 ```javascript
 var createPromise = function(construct) {